The Diamond and Ruby app is just one glork away from being submitted for review

 I'm settling on a Canadian flag look, with the red and white stripes and the maple

 leaf.
-The board, on painted plywood, would be excellent, although the pieces,
+The board, on painted plywood, would be excellent, with crokinole pieces,

-dice and the name are unknowns (crokinole, popsicle sticks and Maple Leaf
+popsicle stick dice and the name Maple Leaf.

 the flag.
 I looked for stickers, without success, and that red colour would have to